Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 The possibility that playing music will have a soothing influence is excellent news for any mother with an unsettled baby, or a parent looking to spend some relaxing time with their baby.
 The fact that parent and child can listen to music they can both enjoy is an added bonus at a time when “me” time is at a minimum.

-This means that for any parent interested in the idea of prenatal stimulation with their baby, a method that uses stimuli such as music to communicate with a developing baby prior to birth, can share their own musical preferences with their baby.
+This means that for any parent interested in the idea of prenatal stimulation with their baby, their baby can share their own musical preferences.
 However pediatric specialists suggest sharing a diverse range of music choices.
 “Diversity of different kinds of music are essential and can be useful for the baby’s future writing, reading and language skills,” says Dr. Philip A. De Fina, associate professor at the New York University School of Medicine Department of Psychiatry and Behavioral Neuroscience and chief neuropsychologist and director of neurotherapies at the NYU Brain Research Laboratories.

-It’s important if you choose to put headphones on your belly to limit it to an hour per day to avoid over-stimulating your baby.
+It’s important if you choose to put headphones on your belly to limit this to only short periods at a time to avoid over-stimulating your baby.
 Amniotic fluid is an effective conductor so make sure the volume isn’t too high.
-Kristin James, mother of two children is convinced her constant playing of reggae during her pregnancies is the reason her children enthusiastically join in sing-alongs to Bob Marley.
-“I think they were singing his songs before they learned their nursery rhymes!”

 A shared love of particular songs or music is a wonderful way for a mother and baby to bond.
 Music is an integral part of our culture in forms as basic as nursery rhymes.
 When infants are learning to speak, the process by which they learn to speak and to sing begins in the same way.
 Exposing them to music in the womb means not only sharing a preference with your baby, but also allowing the baby to use the music as a way of connecting to the mother, based on a mutually enjoyable experience.